Zimanga: Specialist Day & Night South African Photography & Film Making Safari

 Everything at Zimanga, including the food and accommodation options, are extremely high quality

 The Main Lodge accomodation is exceptional.
-Rooms are both spacious and practical, with huge double suites featuring well-equipped work areas for editing photographs and films etc. Each double suite is in its own discreetly spaced out chalet with a private deck overlooking the reserve.
-The lodge also has its own pool and sun deck.
+Rooms are both spacious and practical, with huge twin or double suites featuring two well-equipped work areas for editing photographs and films etc. Each double suite is in its own discreetly spaced out chalet with a private deck overlooking the reserve.
+The lodge also has its own pool, bar, restaurant and sun deck.

 We have the following accomodation options reserved for our party: